Locations:

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Your healthcare provider will assign your fracture a type or classification depending on how your tibia or fibula is broken.
-Some fractures are classified by the shape or pattern of the break line:
+Your healthcare provider will assign the fracture a type or classification depending on how your tibia or fibula is broken.
+They classify some fractures by the shape or pattern of the break line:

-Some types of fractures are classified by how they happen:
+They classify some types of fractures by how they happen:

 Advertisement